Tom-Bonnike/vscode-formatting-toggle/README.md

 💡 Formatting Toggle was created with formatting settings in mind but allows you to toggle any boolean setting that lives at the root of the VSCode configuration. `editor.codeActionsOnSave` is currently the only deeply nested setting supported.

-The Status Bar label can be customized via `formattingToggle.statusBarLabel`, which is also in your editor settings (Code › Preferences › Settings).

-Values for `enabled` and `disabled` are distinct, and can include different codicons for each state.
-See [Product Icon Reference](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing) for more options.
+The status bar text can also be customized via the `formattingToggle.statusBarText` setting.
+Values for `formattingEnabled` and `formattingDisabled` are distinct, and can include different codicons for each state.
+See [Product Icon Reference](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing) for all options.

 ### Examples